Sor3nt/manhunt-toolkit/README.md

 # Manhunt Toolkit

 > A free and open source toolkit to quickly modify Rockstar`s game Manhunt.
+> Developed for the [Manhunt Modding](https://www.dixmor-hospital.com/) Community Dixmor-Hospital.
 ## Installation

 **Requirements**

-You need PHP 7.0 or newer to run MHT.
+You need PHP 7.2 or newer to run MHT.

 **How to install PHP on Windows**